🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’¨ Air Quality + 6.6 -- 15 Located on the coast away from major industrial hubs, the air remains fresh and clean, though occasional seasonal agricultural burning can cause minor, temporary dips.
+πŸ’¨ Air Quality + 6.6 -- 15 Clean ocean breezes and low industrial activity keep air quality high, though seasonal agricultural burning can cause temporary dips.

 πŸ₯ HEALTHCARE